Demi Vollering: 2023

 In the following Spanish races, Vollering won the first two stages of Itzulia Women (making her the winner of the first five stages in the race's history), before taking second place on the final stage and finishing as runner-up to teammate Marlen Reusser in the general classification.
 She then went one better at the Vuelta a Burgos, winning another two stages on her way to the overall race victory.

 In June, Vollering finished second to teammate Reusser in the general classification at the Tour de Suisse.
 She then claimed her first career Dutch National Road Race Championship, launching an attack on the final lap of a hilly route around Sittard.

 At the Tour de France Femmes avec Zwift, it was once again Vollering and Van Vleuten who were expected to battle it out for the yellow jersey in a renewal of their blossoming rivalry.
 Going into the final two stages, it was Vollering's SD Worx teammate Lotte Kopecky who held the race lead, with a 55-second lead over Van Vleuten and fellow contender Kasia Niewiadoma, with Vollering a further 12 seconds in arrears.
 Stage 7 was a Pyrenean epic, and atop the Col d'Aspin with 30 kilometres remaining, only Vollering, Van Vleuten and Niewiadoma remained at the head of the race.
 Vollering and Van Vleuten marked each other profusely, allowing Niewiadoma to steal a march into the final climb up the Col du Tourmalet.
-Yet it was Vollering who dealt the killer blow, launching an attack with 5.5km to go, and arriving at the top through the mist with an almost two-minute gap over second-placed Niewiadoma.
+Yet it was Vollering who dealt the killer blow, launching an attack with 5.5 km to go, and arriving at the top through the mist with an almost two-minute gap over second-placed Niewiadoma.
 Wearing the yellow jersey on stage 8 in Pau, Vollering rode a strong time trial to finish in second place on the stage and secure her first major tour general classification victory.

 Following her Tour de France win, Vollering claimed the silver medal behind Lotte Kopecky at the UCI World Championships road race in Glasgow and later the bronze medal at the UCI Gravel World Championships in Veneto.
 She also won a stage and the overall classification at the Tour de Romandie.

 Vollering's dominant season saw her top the year-end UCI world rankings and she was awarded the prestigious Vélo d'Or.